-Proposals which address an identified local need or requirement for specialist housing for older people will be permitted within the defined villages of Ashurst, Brockenhurst, Lyndhurst and Sway.
-Outside the defined villages, extensions to existing specialist housing for older people will be permitted providing this can be achieved in a satisfactory manner within the existing site and without having a harmful impact on the locality.
+Proposals which address an identified local need or requirement for specialist housing for older people will be permitted within the Defined Villages of Ashurst, Brockenhurst, Lyndhurst and Sway.
+Outside the Defined Villages, extensions to existing specialist housing for older people will be permitted providing this can be achieved in a satisfactory manner within the existing site and without having a harmful impact on the locality.

-A planning obligation will be secured to ensure that the occupancy of new specialist housing for older people is confined in perpetuity to a local person (and their dependents) who has a minimum period of a total of 5 years permanent residence within parishes in the National Park.
+A planning obligation will be secured to ensure that the occupancy of new specialist housing for older people is confined in perpetuity to a local person (and their dependents) who has a minimum period of 5 years permanent residence within parishes in the National Park.